vponomarev/hsbench/README.md

     i: initialize buckets
     p: put objects in buckets
     l: list objects in buckets
-    g: get objects from buckets
+    g: get objects from buckets (randomly when object count is known, sequentally otherwise)
     d: delete objects from buckets

     These modes are processed in-order and can be repeated, ie "ippgd" will